Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

 The Changing Use of the Fan

-Fashion and the use of hand-held fans has changed over the centuries.
-At first, the fan was a simple tool for coaxing a fire into life, for keeping away insects and flies, or for cooling the face in hot weather.
-Then more elaborate fans were made and they became things of beauty, fashion accessories for the elite.
+Fashion and the use of hand-held fans have changed over the centuries.
+At first, the fan was a simple tool for coaxing a fire into life, keeping away insects and flies, or cooling the face in hot weather.
+Then more elaborate fans were made, and they became things of beauty, fashion accessories for the elite.
 In Victorian times in Europe, the Language of the Fan developed.

 - Egypt: Fans were used in ancient Egypt.
 Some were quite large, as can be seen from ancient frescoes.
 Fans were used in ancient Greece in the fourth century B.C. and probably before that.